 Eagle Scout and Gold Award Projects - Boy Scouts - Eagle Scout Projects

 Scouting is a great American tradition.
-Dakota County is a proud supporter of Girl and Boy Scouts who wish to complete Gold Awards and Eagle Scout Awards in partnership with the county.
+Dakota County is a proud supporter of our local Boy Scouts who wish to complete their Eagle Scout projects in partnership with the county.
 To ensure your project is considered, carefully review all county and scout instructions.

 - Read through the guidelines listed on this page.
 Review the Eagle Scout Service Project Workbook for additional guidance.